mstarczewski/RcloneFileWatcherCore/README.md

 Windows users can run it as a service with NSSM - the Non-Sucking Service Manager.

-A case of use.
-Run it and once per a day (to be sure) run full rclone sync via Windows Scheduler/cron.
+### A case of use.
+Run RcloneFileWatcherCore and leave it in background.
+Once per day (to be sure) run full rclone sync via scheduler/cron - it should pass without any changes.